recallai/meeting-direct-connect/README.md

 - **Ngrok** (or a similar tunneling service): Required to expose your local WebSocket server to the internet so Recall.ai can connect to it for real-time event delivery.
 You can download it from [ngrok.com](https://ngrok.com/download).

 ## Setup Ngrok
 Both Zoom and Google Meet will require a static url for authentication.
-After making an [Ngrok account](https://dashboard.ngrok.com/signup), find your [Ngrok static domain](https://dashboard.ngrok.com/domains) we will call this domain `my-random-domain.ngrok-free.app`
+We recommend setting up an [Ngrok static domain](https://docs.recall.ai/docs/local-webhook-development).
+We will call this static domain `my-random-domain.ngrok-free.app`

 ## Zoom RTMS Setup
 - Make sure you've updated your Zoom client to the latest version
 - Create or edit your [Zoom App](https://marketplace.zoom.us/)
 - In the top right, click Develop -> Build App
-- Select User Managed App
+- Select General App
-- Copy your Client ID and Client Secret
+- Copy your Client ID (this will be your `ZOOM_CLIENT_ID`) and Client Secret (this will be your `ZOOM_CLIENT_SECRET`)
 - Click on "Basic Information" (below "Build your app")
     - Add an OAuth Redirect URL
-    - For example, your ngrok url + /oauth-callback/zoom like `https://my-random-domain.ngrok-free.app/oauth-callback/zoom`
+    - For example, your ngrok url + `/oauth-callback/zoom` like `https://my-random-domain.ngrok-free.app/oauth-callback/zoom`
 - Click on "Access" (below "Build your app" and "Features")
-    - Copy your Secret Token
+    - Copy your Secret Token (this will be your `ZOOM_SECRET_TOKEN`)
     - Enable "Event Subscription"
         - Name the webhook (e.g. My Recall RTMS webhook)
         - Choose option "Webhook"
         - Click "Add Events"
             - Search "RTMS" and select "Select All RTMS"
         - In "Event notification endpoint URL"
-            - Add your Ngrok static domain followed by /zoom-webhook
+            - Add your Ngrok static domain followed by `/zoom-webhook`
             - e.g. `https://my-random-domain.ngrok-free.app/zoom-webhook`
         - Select "Save"
 - On the left, under "Build your app" select "Scopes"